 Which Business Objectives Does the Benefit Address?

-If you assign no financial value to an agreed benefit, that benefit contributes exactly nothing to the financial analysis.
-Is this really appropriate?
+If you assign no financial value to an agreed benefit, that benefit contributes nothing to the economic analysis.
+Is this appropriate?
 Often it is not.
-The company may invest in technology in order to improve its professional image, improve customer satisfaction, or create a more professional work environment.
+The company may invest in technology to improve its professional image, improve customer satisfaction, or create a more professional work environment.
 But how much credit do these benefits deserve in real money?
 They will contribute 0 to the case financial summary if an acceptable valuation is not agreed.

 Consider, for instance, a few strategic objectives at a large commercial bank: